 Citizenship Prep ClassesWhite Oak Library District in partnership with the Soutwest Suburban Immigrant Project (SSIP) offers Citizenship Prep Classes at the Crest Hill Branch.
 SSIP received a grant in order to conduct this collaboration.
-The first round of classes began Wednesday, April 5, 2017 and will conclude Wednesday, June 28, 2017.
 The class provides a review of English language skills and U.S history, politics, and civics knowledge needed to pass the U.S. Citizenship and Immigration Services (USCIS) naturalization interview.
 This inaugural class has 35 students, and is a success.

 How the class works...